 Plateaus can happen to anyone no matter how active you are.
 Kicking yourself off the plateau can be a series of trial and error.
 If you are not sure what a plateau is or if you have reached one; let me elaborate.
 It is pretty basic, if you are working out, watching your calories and taking in less than you are expending but still have not seen any changes in a month, chances are you are at a plateau.

 If you still have more weight to lose, like I do, it can be frustrating.
 Through using the tips below, I have now lost 40 lbs. of the 60 lbs., I still have 20 lbs. to go.
 I always use these techniques to lose, maintain and kick myself off of a plateau.
-Here are the tips I have used and found to work for me to maintaining long term weight loss:
+Here are the tips I have used and found to work for me in maintaining long-term weight loss:

 Workout Tip #1: When putting away clean clothes, take small stacks to increase your trips back and forth.
 Short on time and think you need to take fewer trips?
 Increase your pace, even with more trips you will get done faster and get your heart rate up.

 REMEMBER: The more steps you take, the closer you will be to 10,000 steps a day.

 Workout Tip #2: Use your arm weights while loading the dishes, dirty laundry, folding clothing or making/changing the beds.
 You choose your weight based on your physical level.
 The goal is to make it all the way through the activity with them on.
 If you can’t make it to the end go down in weight, likewise if you feel nothing pick it up the weight.
 I have found the Velcro arm weights in 1, 2, and 3 lbs. increments per arm.